fluentmigrator/fluentmigrator/adr/proposed/DependencyInjection.md

 2. Component that instantiates the types
 3. Component that returns the types

-Levels two and three are basically combine-able - there's usually not a lot of benefit to creating the type and returning it separately.
+Levels two and three are basically combine-able - there's usually not a lot of benefit to creating the instance and returning it separately.

 In FluentMigrator, as we'll see in my table constructed below, sometimes components 1 and 2 are combined, and sometimes 3 is a standalone component.
 More often than not, components 2 and 3 are combined.